inkarkat/vim-asciinema/README.md

 [+0.080186,   2.756698, "o", "c"]
 ```
 By editing the relative offset, durations can be shortened or prolonged
 easily.
-If you want the adaptation to stop at a certain record, simply remove
+If you want the adaptation to stop at a certain frame, simply remove
 the added first column; the absolute timestamp will be used (if necessary
 increased to avoid a jump back into the past).